1. Introduction

 Typical ladders:

-• Risk: Risk Analyst → Risk Manager → Senior/Head of Risk (often moving broader into governance roles).
+- Risk: Risk Analyst → Risk Manager → Senior/Head of Risk (often moving broader into governance, assurance or internal controls roles).

-Timeframes: In compliance and risk, progression depends on judgement, writing quality, and successful handling of real cases.
-In legal practice routes, progression is tied to formal milestones and experience.
+Timeframes: In compliance and risk, progression depends on judgement, writing quality, and successful handling of real work (cases, monitoring, reporting and stakeholder decisions).
+In legal practice routes, progression is tied to formal milestones, exams and qualifying experience.

 Lateral moves: Compliance ↔ risk is common.
-Legal ops ↔ contracts/procurement can be a practical move for veterans with governance experience.
+Financial crime can move into wider compliance, investigations, fraud, or risk.
+Legal operations can move into contracts, procurement and commercial governance—often a practical move for veterans with policy, assurance and contracts exposure.

-Accelerating realistically: Build credibility through clean case documentation, consistent decisions, and learning the regulatory environment of your sector.
-Avoid overstating experience; focus on evidence-based delivery.
+Accelerating realistically: Build credibility through clean case documentation, consistent decisions, and learning the “rulebook” of your sector.
+Employers notice people who write clearly, escalate appropriately, and can justify decisions with evidence.
+Avoid overstating experience; focus on what you delivered, under what constraints, and how you reduced risk.

 6. Transitioning from the Armed Forces into civilian legal, compliance & risk roles

-Common CV mistakes: Vague “policy compliance” claims without examples, and military acronyms.
-Replace with civilian outcomes: “investigated”, “documented evidence”, “managed stakeholders”, “wrote reports for senior decision makers”.
+Common CV mistakes: Vague claims like “ensured compliance with policy” without examples, and heavy use of military acronyms.
+Replace with civilian outcomes such as “investigated”, “documented evidence”, “managed stakeholders”, “produced reports for senior decision makers”, “supported audit activity”, “maintained confidential records”.
+If possible, add scale (caseload size, number of staff supported, value of contracts, frequency of reporting).

-Cultural differences: Expect challenge and debate; decisions must be justified in writing.
-“Because policy says so” is not enough—explain rationale and evidence.
+Cultural differences: Expect challenge and debate.
+Decisions must be justified in writing.
+“Because policy says so” rarely lands well; explain the rationale, the risk, and the evidence.
+In many workplaces, you will also need to influence without rank—through analysis, clarity and credibility.

 7. What To Do at Each Resettlement Stage